davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Fell while walking with crutches.

+Lived with Lawson and Laura on Maplehurst.

+Played Pavement and Check Your Head a lot.

 Stepped in dog shit leaving a Halloween party with Al, Jason, and Rick.

 Drove to New York City with Al.